kwabenasapong/openpldoc/manual/source/display_tags.rst

 .. image:: pics/configure_display_tags.png

 Click the :guilabel:`New` button to add new :ref:`g-display-tags`.
-Enter the discription of the display tag followed by the tag.
+Enter the description of the display tag followed by the tag.
+The tag must be unique.
+Tags do not need to put the in braces {} here, only when using the tag.
 Finally, enter in the HTML or CSS for the tag and click :guilabel:`Save` to complete adding new :ref:`g-display-tags`.

+To delete :ref:`g-display-tags` that you have entered click on the display tag from the list and click :guilabel:`Delete`.